synacktiv/bip/README.md

 should be unique.
 For more information about plugins and internals see TODO.

-Here is a simple plugin exemple:
+Here is a simple plugin example:

 ``` python
 from bip.gui import * # BipPlugin is define in the bip.gui module